What to do if you Hit a Cat Outside of Veterinary Practice Operating Hours

 IF THE CAT IS ALIVE

 There are out of hours services dotted around the UK.
 You can find your nearest vets here.
-Try and have a pen handy when calling as some practices will give you an alternative number to call for out of hours emergencies on their voicemail.
+Try to have a pen handy, or if you are with someone have them be ready to note a number down, as some practices will give you an alternative number to call for out of hours emergencies on their voicemail.
 Another option is to type in "Emergency vet" followed by your location here - this will bring up all 24hr practices in your area.

 It’s important to remember that you are in no way liable for any financial costs for taking the cat in so never let the fear of being financially liable stop you from helping an animal in need.

-Once you drop the cat off at a veterinary practice, they then have a professional obligation under the RCVS Code of Professional Conduct to provide 24-hour emergency first aid and pain relief to all animals, whether owned or not.
-They will attempt to find an owner via a microchip, who can authorise any further treatment required.
-Should an owner not be located, it is at the vets discretion if they treat beyond pain relief.
-Many will use an emergency fund and re home them at a later date.
+Once you drop the cat off at a veterinary practice, they then have a professional obligation under the RCVS Code of Professional Conduct to provide 24-hour emergency first aid and pain relief to all animals, whether owned, stray or wild.

-The RSPCA will pay £50 (+ VAT) towards emergency care for wild animals, and domestic pets, including cats hit by cars.
+The RSPCA will pay £50 (+ VAT) towards emergency care for wild animals and domestic pets, including cats hit by cars.
 However, the condition is they are called BEFORE the animal reaches a veterinary practice.
-Once at the practice, the vet will recieve authorisation from the RSCPA via a purchase order number.
+Once at the practice, the vet will receive authorisation from the RSCPA via a purchase order number.
 Their 24-hour advice line is 0300 1234 999

-If you do not have the means to transport them yourself, or are having difficulties with the above advice, calling your local
+If you do not have the means to transport them yourself, or are having difficulties with the advice so far, calling your local

-rescue, such as Cats Protection, could result in someone being available to assist.
-Do bare in mind that rescues tend to be ran on a volunteer basis, and may not be available at weekends.
+rescue could result in someone being available to assist.
+Do bear in mind that rescues tend to be run on a volunteer basis, and may not always be available at weekends.
 Hours will vary from rescue to rescue across the UK.
 For this reason, we advise trying any mobile numbers linked to the above links first.

 You might find that the cat runs away.
 This is common, as they will use their last bit of strength to get as far away from the danger as possible.
-Usually they will not have gone too far, further advise on how to locate a cat which has run off can be found here.
+Usually they will not have gone too far, but they tend to remain hidden and silent as they see themselves as vulnerable to predators in a compromised state.
+Never assume a cat who has fled the scene is OK.
+Further advice on how to locate a cat which has run off can be found here.

 IF THE CAT IS DECEASED